ataraxao/drex/Introduction.md

 Currently, one of the greatest sources of silent suffering in the West is individuals trapped in toxic or abusive marriages because they sacrificed their peak earning years to manage the domestic sphere.
 The CWA eradicates this systemic entrapment.
 Because of periodic Liquidity Events and a continuous vesting schedule, the Domestic COO builds an independent, sovereign war chest.
 They are never financially cornered.
 They stay in the relationship because they *want* to, not because they *have* to.

 ### 5. The Eradication of Family Court Trauma
 The state-sponsored family court system is frequently gamed to produce scorched-earth tactics, false accusations, and the weaponization of children to secure favorable asset splits.
-The CWA bypasses this arena entirely.
-By making the unwind deterministic—algorithmically enforced by an Independent Administrator down to the penny—breakups become painless, programmatic financial transactions rather than decade-long blood feuds.
+The CWA bypasses this theater.
+By making the unwind deterministic—algorithmically executed by a neutral administrator down to the penny—breakups collapse from narrative warfare into a programmatic transaction.

 ### 6. Aligning Young People Toward Productive Ends
 If the only way someone can secure a high-quality, dedicated Domestic COO is to programmatically prove they have the capital and discipline to fund a CWA, it redirects energy away from mimetic posturing and digital distractions.
 It forces people to become actual, disciplined builders of capital.